 What Makes a Strong Build?

-Budget: The best starters work well with cheap gear found on the ground.
-Some builds are strong but require expensive items to function.
+Budget: The best league starters work with garbage gear you find on the ground.
+Some builds are amazing but require expensive uniques to function.

 Our Tier List System Explained

-Strong Contenders: These are excellent choices.
-They can clear all content, but they might be slightly slower or cost a bit more currency than the S-Tier options.
+Strong Contenders: Excellent choices.
+They can clear everything, but they might be slightly slower or cost a bit more currency than the S‑tier monsters.

 Viable Options: Good builds that get the job done.
-They often have one weakness, like lower movement speed or needing a specific, unique item to work properly.
+They usually have one weakness — slow movement, a required unique, or something like that.

 Tier-S

 These are the best builds in the game right now.
-They offer the perfect mix of high damage and safety.
-If you want to clear the hardest content without frustration, pick one of these.
+Perfect mix of damage and safety.
+If you want to clear the hardest content without pulling your hair out, pick one of these.

 Spark Sorceress

-This build fills the screen with electric projectiles that bounce off walls.
-It is the best choice for clearing maps quickly.
+This build fills the entire screen with electric projectiles that bounce off walls.
+It’s the king of map clearing.

 Damage: Very High (Screen-wide coverage)